MukherjeeSubhasish/Facial-Recognition-Pipeline/README.md

 * The model has no label-level supervision for test identities.

 ## Test Accuracy
 The accuracy on the unseen 'test' dataset is 79.02%.
 The output script can be run with the following command and uses same environment as explained in the part4.
+The 'log' files and output 'plots' can be found in the same directory- "FINAL/ArcFace_full_dataset/"

 ```bash
 FINAL/ArcFace_full_dataset/train_v_08_arcface.py